Health Care Clinics

 Corner Health Center

-Provides primary and mental health care for young people ages 12–25 and their children.
-Providers include board-certified physicians from Michigan Medicine and Trinity Health Ann Arbor.
+Primary and mental health care for young people ages 12–25 and their children.
+Providers include board-certified physicians from U-M Health and Trinity Health Ann Arbor.
 Services include physicals and wellness care, treatment for acute and chronic illnesses, reproductive health care, transgender care, counseling, and psychiatry.
 Accepts most private or public insurance.
-Services provided to young people regardless of their insurance status or ability to pay.
+Services provided regardless of insurance status or ability to pay.
 Mon., Thurs., & Fri.
 9 a.m.–5 p.m.; Tues.
-9 a.m.–6 p.m.; & Wed.
-1–5 p.m. cornerhealth.org V
+9 a.m.–6 p.m.; Wed.
+1–5 p.m. cornerhealth.org

 Hope Clinic